wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     Section 2(2): amended, on 1 July 1994, by [section 2][257] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

+    Section 2(3): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 2(4): repealed, on 20 November 1989, by section 2(1) of the Building Societies Amendment Act 1989 (1989 No 111).

 ##### 3 Registrar of Building Societies

-*   For the purposes of this Act, there shall from time to time be appointed under the [State Sector Act 1988][258] a Registrar of Building Societies.
+*   For the purposes of this Act, there shall from time to time be appointed under the [State Sector Act 1988][259] a Registrar of Building Societies.

     Compare: 1908 No 18 s 4; 1955 No 97 s 3(1)

-    Section 3: amended, on 1 April 1988, pursuant to [section 90(a)][259] of the State Sector Act 1988 (1988 No 20).
+    Section 3: amended, on 1 April 1988, pursuant to [section 90(a)][260] of the State Sector Act 1988 (1988 No 20).

 ##### 4 Deputy Registrars of Building Societies

-*   (1) There may also be 1 or more Deputy Registrars of Building Societies appointed under the [State Sector Act 1988][258].
+*   (1) There may also be 1 or more Deputy Registrars of Building Societies appointed under the [State Sector Act 1988][259].

     (2) A Deputy Registrar has and may exercise the powers, duties, and functions of the Registrar under this Act (subject to the control of the Registrar).

     (3) The fact that a Deputy Registrar exercises those powers, duties, or functions is conclusive evidence of the authority to do so.

-    Section 4: replaced, on 20 September 2007, by [section 4][260] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 4: replaced, on 20 September 2007, by [section 4][261] of the Building Societies Amendment Act 2007 (2007 No 43).

 ##### 5 Official seal

 *   \[Repealed\]

-    Section 5: repealed, on 20 September 2007, by [section 5][261] of the Building Societies Amendment Act 2007 (2007 No 43).
+    Section 5: repealed, on 20 September 2007, by [section 5][262] of the Building Societies Amendment Act 2007 (2007 No 43).

 ##### 6 Registers to be kept